Pricing

 The boldest permanent lip makeup option, providing full coverage that’s like wearing your favourite lipstick every day.
 Perfect for clients who want to skip daily makeup altogether but look polished and vibrant.

-Preparation Instructions
+Preparation

 To get the best results from your lip tattoo journey, preparation is just as important as the procedure itself.
 Follow these steps to ensure optimal pigment take and smooth healing: